QEHS-Websites/Overview/README.md

 Note: in Intermediate CS Mr. Mercer will review Command Lines and Accoisated tools used for locating specific servers and pathways.
 Instruction may also include
 - Home-based servers (LAMP) for mirroring a website locally on a RPi

 ---

+# Introductory Webpages and Introduction to a Simple Site: <a href="https://github.com/QEHS-Websites/Introductory-HTML">Click Here</a>

+Exemplar Website (Mutliple Pages) & Hosted Site to learn how to build and host websites: <a href="https://github.com/QEHS-Websites/LearningHTML.github.io">Click Here</a>

+Main Project to apply lessons: <a href="https://github.com/QEHS-Websites/Who-Am-I">Click Here</a>

+---

+# Intermediate Websites, Full HTML5

+---